 If you are planning a first trip to Walt Disney World or your first trip since all of this My Disney Experience stuff launched, make sure to check out our Disney Tips & Tricks page for a lot of helpful tips to outsmart the masses.
 Also check out our dining reviews to find the best restaurants and our trip planning posts to figure out what to pack, where to buy Walt Disney World tickets to save money, which discounts to look for, and all the other ins and outs of a trip to Walt Disney World, all of which are covered extensively in our Walt Disney World Trip Planning Guide.

 Have you used FastPass+?
 What did you think?
+Which FastPass+ did you find the most difficult to score?
+Have you had luck securing same-day FastPass+ for popular attractions?
 Any tips of your own to add?
 Any questions you have about FastPass+ that this guide didn’t answer?
 Please share your thoughts in the comments!